ludavid15/notes/fluids/_posts/2021-05-09-compressible.md

 categories: fluids
 ---

-While viscous flow deals with liquids, or flows that are very slow, compressible flow is for your rockets and airplanes.
+While viscous flow deals with flows that are very slow, compressible flow is for your rockets and airplanes.
 In this Reynold's number regime, the density of a fluid cannot assumed to be constant, but luckily we can ignore viscous effects.

 <!--more-->

+**Table of Contents**

 * TOC
 {:toc}